evazapata/Teaching-HEIGVD-RES-2017-Labo-HTTPInfra/README.md

 And now we can build and test if this worked with the following commands : `docker build -t res/apache_rp .` and `docker run -e STATIC_APP=172 -e DYNAMIC_APP=172 res/apache_rp`.
 The environment variables have been retrieved.
 We can now *exec* the container and verify the filesystem.
 In the folder *templates* we actually find the *config-template.php* file.
 And in the folder *sites-available*, if we look at the file *001-reverse-proxy.conf*, the IP addresses have been set with *172* and in the folder *sites-enabled*, it is well too.
 It is all for this part.

 ### Part E
+At this point, it is all ready to work.
+We have :

+- We modified the starting script *apache2-foreground* to invoke the PHP interpreter
+- We created a PHP interpreter which retrieves the environment variables

+With this, we dynamically configure the Apache server.
+We will give the IP addresses from the outside so it will avoid the step in which we have to hardcode the IP addresses inside the configuration file.

+To test our configuration, we will lauch four static servers and three dynamic servers.
+This will allow us to have different IP addresses.
+For the two servers we will have chosen, we will inspect the containers and retrieve their IP addresses.

+- Static server IP address : 172.17.0.5
+- Dynamic server IP address : 172.17.0.8

+We can now run the reverse proxy image giving it the environment variables with the IP addresses retrieved previously : `docker run -d -e STATIC_APP=172.17.0.5:80 -e DYNAMIC_APP=172.17.0.8:3000 --name apache_rp -p 8080:80 res/apache_rp`.

+On a browser, we type `demo.res.ch:8080` and we get the webpage with the update of the text every two seconds and if we type `demo.res.ch:8080/api/students/` we get a list of countries every time we refresh it.

+And here we finish this laboratory!
+Thanks for reading ;)

 ### Demo